erikwestlund/cai-ps-lapse/README.md

 This repository contains R code for analyzing the effect of lapsing from care on vision loss outcomes in diabetic retinopathy patients using multiple propensity score methods.

+**IMPORTANT**: This repository contains code that processes protected health information and must be run in a secure computing environment.

 ## Project Overview

 **Research Question**: What is the effect of lapsing from care on vision impairment and blindness among diabetic retinopathy patients?